 Your employees need cybersecurity training to protect themselves and your organization against cyber attacks.
 By making employees aware of security risks and threats and what procedures to follow when a threat is identified, you’re strengthening the most vulnerable links in the chain.

 New hire training, as well as regularly scheduled refresher training, should be established in order to instill the data security culture of your organization.
-Cyber security training should include, but not be limited to:

 1. Company policies and procedures

 2. Handling sensitive data used in employee roles

 3. Proper ways to store and transmit sensitive data